What Is Full Backup? How Does It Work? - Qiling

 create file backup step1

 Step 2.
-Both local and network files will be listed on the left.
-You can expand the directory to select the files to be backed up.
+Local and network files will be listed on the left, allowing you to expand directories and select the files to be backed up.

 File backup

 Step 3.
-Follow the on-screen guide, select the destination where you want to save the backup.
+Select the destination where you want to save the backup by following the on-screen guide.

 file backup step3